The world can become a scary place for an elderly person. If you're a caregiver, these tips can help you help your loved one:

 AARP (formerly the American Association of Retired Persons) offers driver safety information.
 It's designed to help troubleshoot a lot of the problems older drivers develop, such as being blinded by bright headlights.
 One solution is getting your older parent special glare-reduction glasses.

-Remove the distributor cap from Mom's car or take the keys if she shouldn't be driving but is being really stubborn about it.
+Remove the distributor cap from Mom's car or take the keys if they shouldn't be driving but is being really stubborn about it.
 Loss of the ability to drive can be extremely upsetting for seniors -- many consider it to be the single most difficult change they face.
 Recognize this and work to set up practical transportation alternatives so Mom won't feel completely stranded.

 Great gift idea: a small change purse filled with a supply of transportation tokens or the correct change if your mother's using a senior discount pass.